desmondtoyus/react-webpacket/README.md

 Eg. react-webpacket todo_app -> will create a folder 'todo_app' and add all
     the necessary files to the folder. follow the prompt
-1. Select react-redux-webpack
+1. Select react-redux-webpack [press Enter]
 2. Enter names of your views (your App pages), separated by a space.
 3. Enter names of your redux reducers (separated by a space), actions, reducers and a store are automatically created for these reducers.
-4. All dependencies are automatically installed and the App hots reloads in the browser with your pages and redux components.
+4. React-webpacket automatically installs dependencies, fix eslint  and run tests.
+5. The App then hot reloads in the browser with your pages and redux combinereducers, actions and store.
 ```

 ## Contributing